aadi350/linux/README.md

-# linux
+# Linux configuration
-All configuration for linux
+Main branch is meant to mirror structure of home directory